 There are games similar to rugby to be found in traditional sports around the world.
 Yubi Lakpi is a seven-a-side traditional football game with similarities to rugby played in Manipur, India, using a coconut.
 Also Lelo Burti is a Georgian folk sport, a full-contact ball game very similar to rugby.

 In the USA, where they call Association Football 'soccer', their game of football is American Football also known as Gridiron outside of the US.
-It is a full contact sport which evolved from the sport of rugby football, in which the aim is to get the ball into the opponent's end of the field through running or passing the ball.
+It is a full-contact sport that evolved from the sport of rugby football, in which the aim is to get the ball into the opponent's end of the field through running or passing the ball.
 It differs from the other football codes in that the players wear protective gear and players are allowed to pass the ball forward.

 There are many variations, which are played mostly in North America.
 Just north of the US, the Canadians play a slightly different version of the game called Canadian Football.
 In Canadian Football, there are 12 players per team not 11, the field dimensions are different, and a team has only three downs to gain 10 yards.

-For schools with small student populations to chose from, there has evolved smaller team versions of the game, such as Six Man Football, Eight-Man Football and Nine-Man Football, with less players than the usual eleven.
+For schools with small student populations to chose from, there has evolved smaller team versions of the game, such as Six Man Football, Eight-Man Football and Nine-Man Football, with fewer players than the usual eleven.

 For beginning players, and those who do not want to play the full-contact version, there is Flag Football where instead of tackling players to the ground, the defensive team have to remove the flag or a flag belt from the ball carrier.
 Similarly, in Touch Football, instead of tackling players to the ground, the person carrying the ball only needs to be touched.

 Other variations include Arena Football, an indoor version played on a smaller field, and Sprint Football (formerly lightweight football), a USA varsity sport by lightweight players which emphasizes speed and agility.